GeminiDRSoftware/FitsStorage/sphinx/source/support.rst

 We regularly send emails to the users when their program data is available.
-The list of users and their programs is stored on the FITS Store servers in Hawaii in Chile.
+The list of users and their programs is stored on the FITS Store servers in Hawaii and in Chile.
 The scripts that check daily for emails to send runs in each of these locations for programs that are local there.
 However, the datafiles are checked for on the Archive server.